COSC456 Computer Graphics, COSC556 Advanced Computer Graphics

 Programming Environment

 We will be programming mostly in C and C++, using the OpenGL graphics library.
 OpenGL is not object-oriented, so doesn't make full use of C++.
 Nonetheless, you can certainly write OO programs that link to the C-based OpenGL.
-You will need both OpenGL and GLUT (a windowing toolkit based on OpenGL).
+You will need both OpenGL, GLEW and GLUT (a windowing toolkit based on OpenGL).

 Documentation of OpenGL